 Did you know that taking antibiotics for just a short period of time actually shifts your gut to an unbalanced state of being in the long-term?
 In fact, you can be in a state of dysbiosis for months or even years!

-Tip: Try to limit your use of antibiotics as much as possible.
-If you must take an antibiotic, once you have finished your course of antibiotics, take a high quality probiotic to help re-populate your gut.
+Tip: Be cautious with antibiotic use as much as possible.
+Sometimes they are definitely absolutely necessary.
+If you must take an antibiotic, AFTER you’ve finished your course of antibiotics, take a high quality probiotic to help re-populate your gut.

-- Increasing your intake of sugars, refined starch, processed foods and food additives e.g. artificial sweeteners and preservatives
+#2 High intake of sugars, refined starch, processed foods, and food additives e.g. artificial sweeteners and preservatives

 Animal research has shown that sucralose affects the makeup of bacteria in the gut.
 Sucralose has also been shown to increase the amount of inflammation-causing products (toxins) secreted by the gut bacteria.
 Other artificial sweeteners have also been shown to cause gut dysbiosis.